Wintellect/MSLearn/Introduction to Python/final final/3-working-with-strings.md

 	The final line in the `for` loop uses the `format` function that can be called on any string in Python to format a string.
 It left-aligns `airport_code` in a field that is 8 spaces wide, `airport_location` in a field that is 32 spaces wide, and `airport_name` in a field that occupies the remainder of the line.
 It's one way in Python to align printed output into columns.
 Based on this, can you predict what the output will be?

-1. Confirm that the output resembles the output below.
+1. Now run the modified cell.
+Confirm that the output resembles the output below.

 	![Printing airport data](media/print-parsed-airports.png)